-PARKE R. KOLBE, A. M., Hilton-Professor of German Language and Literature
+PARKE R. KOLBE, A. M., Hilton-Professor of German Language and Literature On Leave of Absence in Germany

 ALBERT I. SPANTON, A. M., Pierce-Professor of English and Literature

 PAUL BIEFELD, B. S., E. E., Ph.
 D., Ainsworth-Professor of Mathematics, Astronomy and Physics